The Allan and Maria Myers Academic Centre

 Sited near the Chapel, mid-way between the two Colleges, the Centre was created as a joint facility for the students of Newman and St Mary's.
 Its soaring internal spaces and lovingly detailed fit-out underline its purpose: of furthering the Ignatian vision of human scholarship, of nurturing the heart and soul as well as the mind, in order to serve the Australian community.

-The Centre has ten tutorial rooms; four music practice rooms; extensive information technology facilities; an impressive library (made up of the collections of Newman College and St Mary's College); a Choral Room; specialist collections (the Gerry Higgins Irish Library, the Allan Myers Law Library and the Maria Jens Australiana Collection) and a student lounge.
+The Centre has nine tutorial rooms; four music practice rooms; extensive information technology facilities; an impressive library which holds 50,000 volumes (made up of the collections of Newman College and St Mary's College); a Choral Room; specialist collections (the Gerry Higgins Irish Library, the Allan Myers Law Library and the Maria Jens Australiana Collection) and a student lounge.
 The facility is open 24 hours a day to students of the College.